 Customer behavior analysis helps acquire, analyze, and effectively use consumer data.
 Understanding what motivates and inspires customers is an integral part of this process.

-Users of digital products, such as apps or websites, engage in such analytics, which collects and analyzes data from their behaviors.
+Users of digital products, such as apps or websites, engage in such analytics and reports, which collects and analyzes data from their behaviors.
 Using this data, firms can see precisely how their customers engage with the virtual experience and judge how to enhance their digital offerings in the future.

 When creating industry-leading solutions, behavioral data analysis is a must-have.
+Data analytics and data analysis are closely related processes that involve extracting insights from data to make informed decisions.
 A thorough behavioral study extends beyond page visits and active users.
 It helps businesses trace the buyer’s journey and understand what drives consumer purchase choices.